pykickstart package¶

 - versionFromFile - Read a kickstart file and determine the version of

-(f)[source]¶ Given a file or URL, look for a line starting with #version= and return the version number.
-If no version is found, return DEVEL.
+Given a file or URL, look for a line starting with #version= and return the version number.
+If no version is found, return the default version (DEVEL on Fedora and RHELx on RHEL).